Before you apply

 Shortlisting applications

-Your preferenced facility’s medical recruitment teams will access your online application, they will package and provide your application to the selection panels for assessment.
-Selection panels decide which will be shortlisted for interview.
-Note that only your preferenced facilities or training programs can access your application.
+Medical recruitment teams from your preferenced facilities will forward your online application to the selection panels for assessment.
+Selection panels decide who will be shortlisted for interview.
+Only preferenced facilities or training programs can see your application.

-If you are not shortlisted by any of your five preferenced facilities, you will not be contact at all.
-Please note that you will remain in the available candidate pool and have the option to re-preference your application to remaining vacancies during the Candidate Re-preference Round.
+If you’re not shortlisted by any of your 5 preferenced facilities, you won’t be contacted at all.
+You’ll stay in our available candidate pool and can change your application preferences to apply for remaining vacancies during the re-preference round.

 Interviews

-Your preferenced facility’s medical recruitment team or selection panel member will contact you to organise an interview and confirm a time, date and method of interview.
+Your preferenced facility’s medical recruitment team or selection panel will contact you to organise your interview.

-Interviews may include practical elements, such as a demonstration of your skills, or more traditional, question and answer format.
+Interviews may include practical tasks such as a demonstrating your skills and traditional questions and answers.

 Outcome of applications